 Residents of the City of Scranton, PA are faced with a lack of affordable housing and the fact that many of the City's lower income households are paying more than 30% of their total household income on housing related costs.
-The following information was noted: 5,390 White households were cost overburdened by 30% to 50%, and 4,075 White households were cost overburdened by greater than 50%; 220 Black/African American households were cost overburdened by 30% to 50%, and 205 Black/African American households were cost overburdened by greater than 50%; 65 Asian households were cost overburdened by greater than 50%, and 64 Asian households were cost overburdened by greater than 50%; and lastly, 210 Hispanic households were cost overburdened by greater than 50%.
+The following information was noted: 5,390 White households were cost overburdened by 30% to 50%, and 4,075 White households were cost over burdened by greater than 50%; 220 Black/African American households were cost overburdened by 30% to 50%, and 205 Black/African American households were cost overburdened by greater than 50%; 65 Asian households were cost overburdened by greater than 50%; and 64 Asian households were cost overburdened by greater than 50%; and lastly, 210 Hispanic households were cost overburdened by 30% to 50%, and 310 Hispanic households were cost overburdened by greater than 50%.